 This is a piece that I instantly enjoyed early in my survey of the Number Pieces, and so one of the impetuses to extend the project.
 For one thing, it's a wind octet, and so basically unrelated to so many of Cage's ongoing instrumental concerns (e.g. piano, percussion, strings...), but also a dance piece — for a different dance company!
 (It's probably worth noting that a sense of modern dance pervades so much of Cage's music, if only at a distance....)
 Eight is also the only Number Piece that clocks in right at an hour, whatever that means....
 But this is also a colorful & lively piece!
 (Cage's "gamut" concept was obviously applied to winds too, even as that appears to be less specifically discussed, and the result is one of his most assertive late masterpieces.)
 This is not the sort of music I was originally expecting to hear, but might be described as Cage's summary & transfiguration of the "ballet music" genre.
 The only thing people elsewhere seem to have to say about this piece is to quote Cage's instruction that "intonation need not be agreed upon" — & so the particular microtonal clashes are apparently supplied by the performers.
 There's only The Barton Workshop's interpretation on record, but what a great interpretation....
 (Someone should definitely reissue this off of the obscure Megadisc Classics label!)
 Eight is generally rather assertive throughout, even as its pace tends to be mellow (& as the horns can become individually loud): Hearing it as a dance becomes easier & easier, again a genre for which Cage was one of the leading composers of his generation (here scored entirely without percussion).
+(It might also be characertized as a series of horn calls, but these end up being contextualized dramatically — & presumably figuratively, via characters emerging from the dancers.)
 Eight is thus a clear summit in his output, and so relatively neglected.

 Ten (1991; flute, oboe, clarinet, trombone,